 The Laughing Snake, scene 7

-3D objects are purposefully understated as such.
-Instead, we chose to highlight slow, subtle camera movements and the interplay of shadow, light and reflective surfaces:
+3D objects are purposefully understated.
+Slow, subtle camera movements and the interplay of shadow, light and reflective surfaces are highlighted instead:

 The Laughing Snake, scene 3: test with four lights orbiting the model and one directional light

 The Laughing Snake, scene 4: test with multiple lights

 CHOREOGRAPHING LIGHT AND REFLECTION

 I spent much of my time choreographing the movement of the 3D snake model, directional lights, spot lights, fill lights, orbiting point lights, and camera pov: